kellan/laughingmeme/_posts/2007-06-29-treetop-packrat-parsing-in-ruby.md

     - ruby
 ---

-Perfect timing, been meaning to revisit PEGs since \[the other week\](http://twitter.com/stevej/statuses/119364052).
+Perfect timing, been meaning to revisit PEGs since [the other week](http://twitter.com/stevej/statuses/119364052).
 Nice DSL for grammar specification.